AlvaRobert/KP.AdvancedCplusplus/index.md

     return 0;
 }
 ```
-The example shows a function template.
+The example above shows a function template.
 Note that the keyword *typename* can also be replaced by *class*.
 In the main method, the template is used in different ways.
 It is initially applied to the types int and double.
-In the next line is a special case listed, in which different types are compared.
-This would not be possible here, but with the addition <double> the integer is cast to double.
+In the third line is a special case listed, in which different types are compared.
+This would not be possible here, but with the addition *<double>* the integer is casted to double.

 ## History of Template Meta Programming

-Templates are turing-complete and are evaluated at the compile time.
+Templates are turing-complete and are evaluated at compile time.
 This means, all functions, that can be calculated, can be calculated with C++ Templates at compile time.
 In 1994, Erwin Unruh von Siemens-Nixdorf presented a program to the C++ Standard Committee, which calculated the primes up to 30 and returned them in the form of error messages.
 Thus he proved this fact.

 ## Basic Techniques of Template Meta Programming

-The following section will provide an overview of important basics of template meta-programming.
+The following section will provide an overview of important basics of Template Meta Programming.

 ### Functions

-Template metaprogramming requires functions that produce a result at compile time.
+Template Meta Programming requires functions that produce a result at compile time.
 But that's hardly possible with classic C++
-Function definitions.
+function definitions.
 Therefore, a trick is used: With the function arguments a class template is parameterized.
 The result of the function can be statically extracted via a constant member.

 ```C++
 template <unsigned int x, unsigned int y>